 Divorce or legal separation can cause financial difficulties for both spouses.
 Rather than pooling resources to pay for ongoing monthly expenses, spouses going their separate ways are frequently faced with the prospect of maintaining their own households.

 For a lesser-earning spouse, this prospect can be daunting, emotionally and financially.
 A maintenance award can help ease the transition from living as a couple to living as a single adult.
 A seasoned spousal support lawyer can prove that a maintenance award is necessary and appropriate, helping his or her clients get back on their feet.

-Why Choose MLG Law Group for Help With Alimony?
+Why Choose MLG Law Group for Help With Maintenance?

-With more than 30 years of combined experience, MLG Law Group’s legal professionals understand family law alimony in Illinois and are prepared to fight for clients’ rights.
-When hiring MLG Law Group, your family law attorney will work to compile evidence to support your claim for alimony or defend against an unreasonable alimony request from your spouse.
+With more than 30 years of combined experience, MLG Law Group’s legal professionals understand family law Maintenance in Illinois and are prepared to fight for clients’ rights.
+When hiring MLG Law Group, your family law attorney will work to compile evidence to support your claim for Maintenance or defend against an unreasonable Maintenance request from your spouse.

 To learn more and to schedule a consultation with a knowledgeable spousal support attorney, contact us today.